salehtundra/FestersQuest2.0/README.md

 4. Dead end at bottom is now open for a way to bypass the first area and major boss.
 For speedrunners but not recommended as you
 5. Secrets exist in bombable areas which require TNT.
 6. Some areas require certain status effects to go through (such as mini).
-7. Hospitals have been replaced with haunted houses.
+7. Hospitals have been replaced with haunted houses, in keeping with Adam's Family theme.

 ## Enemy Changes
 1. Certain enemies drop Vice Grips.